humm-devadmin/hummdocs/docs/index.md

 </div>

 <div id="take_it_container">
-	Take it today and take time to pay – with no interest, ever<sup>3</sup>.
+	Take it today and take time to pay – with no interest, ever<sup class="superscript">3</sup>.
 </div>